purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 |Perfect for dancing|                              |

 LSM6DSV IMU chips and SlimeVR trackers using this IMU can be bought at [Panda Trackers](https://discord.gg/VPjtkujaVs).

 ---
+## LSM6DSO
+Not enough data about this IMU model.
+It's a budget IMU option with a possible performance above the BMI270 but below LSM6DSV.
+Not enough data to confirm this.

+---
 ## BMI270